descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ## Motivating Examples

-Let’s motivate the feature for both classes not having value semantics and references.
+Let’s motivate the feature for both, classes not having value semantics and references.

 ### Classes not Having Value Semantics